Supervised segmentation of NO2 plumes from individual ships using TROPOMI satellite data: Materials and methods

-\section{Data sources}
+\subsection{Data sources}

-In this paper, we perform integration of three data sources: TROPOMI satellite measurements, wind data, and information about the ships' positions.
-In this Section, the used data is described in detail.
+In this paper, we perform the integration of several data sources: TROPOMI satellite measurements, wind data, information about the ships' positions, and information about the properties of analyzed ships.
+In this Section, the reader can find a general overview of the data sources that will be utilized throughout the study.
+We also provide here the criteria applied for data selection, which set the scope of this study.

-\subsection{TROPOMI data}
+\subsubsection{TROPOMI data}

-TROPOMI/S5P \cite{veefkind2012tropomi} is a spectrometer on board the Copernicus Sentinel 5 Precursor satellite.
-The satellite was launched in October 2017 and entered its operational phase starting from May 2018.
-The TROPOMI/S5P data is freely available via \url{https://s5phub.copernicus.eu/}.
-The spectrometer measures several trace gases including $\text{NO}_\text{2}$.
-Since the $\text{NO}_\text{2}$ gas is the most notable product of photochemical reactions of $\text{NO}_\text{x}$ emitted by ships, it can be utilized for the monitoring of the ships' emission compliance.
-In 24 hours the satellite performs approximately 14 orbits and with these covers the full globe.
-Figure \ref{orbit} provides an example of a satellite orbit.
-Excluding some rare exceptions, each point of the globe will be captured by the satellite only once in 24 hours.
-The maximal ground pixel resolution for the instrument is equal to $3.5\times5.5$ $\text{km}^2$.
+TROPOspheric Monitoring Instrument (TROPOMI) \cite{veefkind2012tropomi} is a UV–Vis–NIR–SWIR (UV–visible–near-infrared–short-wave infrared) spectrometer on board the Copernicus Sentinel 5 Precursor (S5P) satellite.
+The satellite was launched in October 2017 and entered its operational phase in May 2018.
+It is a sun-synchronous satellite with a local equatorial overpass time at 13:30.
+In 24 hours, the satellite performs approximately 14 orbits and with these covers the full globe.

+The TROPOMI spectrometer measures spectra of several trace gases including nitrogen dioxide ($\text{NO}_\text{2}$).
+Since the $\text{NO}_\text{2}$ gas is the most notable product of photochemical reactions of $\text{NO}_\text{x}$ emitted by ships, it can be utilized for the ships' emission monitoring.
+The maximal ground pixel resolution of the TROPOMI instrument is equal to $3.5\times5.5$ $\text{km}^2$ at nadir.
 Due to the projection of the satellite images, the real size of the pixel will vary, depending on the true distance between the satellite and the part of the surface of the earth being imaged.
-To generate images of a regular size, we regridded\footnote{For the data regridding HARP v.1.13 Python package was utilized.} the original TROPOMI data into regular-size grid of a size of $0.045^{\circ}\times0.045^{\circ}$, which translates to approximately $5\times5$ $\text{km}^2$.
-To assure the high quality of the analyzed pixels, some filtering criteria were applied to the satellite data (for details, see Appendix \ref{Adates}).
+To generate images of regular size, we regridded\footnote{For the data regridding HARP v.1.13 Python package was used.} the original TROPOMI data into a regular-size grid of size of $0.045^{\circ}\times0.045^{\circ}$, which for the pixel in the middle of the analyzed area translates to approximately $4.2\times5$ $\text{km}^2$.

+The following filtering criteria were applied to TROPOMI data: $qa\_ value> 0.5$, $cloud$ $fraction < 0.5$.
+Previous studies \cite{georgoulias2020detection, kurchaba2021improving} showed that such a selection of filtering values can yield considerably good results for a given task.
+The detailed description of the variables can be found in \cite{tropomivar}.